zilliztech/zdoc/docs/tutorials/account-and-security/authentication/manage-cluster-credentials.md

 ![add-cluster-user](/img/add-cluster-user.png)

+Having added a cluster user, you can now connect to the cluster using its username and password.
+See [Connect to Cluster](./connect-to-cluster) to explore further details.

 ## Reset the password of a cluster user{#reset-the-password-of-a-cluster-user}

 To reset the password of a cluster user, navigate to the cluster details page and access the **Users** tab.